MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 To use Adaptive Cards, be sure to add the `adaptivecards` npm package.

-The source code shown here is based on the [Using cards](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/06.using-cards) sample.
+The following source code is from the [Using cards](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/06.using-cards) sample.

 **dialogs/mainDialog.js**